 For so long as any of the Notes are outstanding, copies of our audited financial statements for the last three financial years, if any, may be obtained during normal business hours on any weekday (except public holidays) at the specified offices of the paying agents.

 CLEARING SYSTEM AND SETTLEMENT

-The Notes have been accepted for clearance through the Depository System.
+The Notes have been accepted for clearance through the facilities of Euroclear and Clearstream.
+Certain trading information with respect to the Notes is set forth below: